-At December 31, 2022, we had a \$3.50 billion revolving credit facility with a maturity in January 2025 (the "Credit Facility").
+During 2023, we amended and extended our \$3.50 billion revolving credit facility (the "Credit Facility"), which now matures in January 2027 (the "2023 Amendment").
 The Credit Facility is used for general corporate purposes and to support commercial paper borrowings, if any.
 We may, at our option, also borrow in certain foreign currencies up to specified limits under the Credit Facility.
-Borrowing rates under the Credit Facility are determined at the time of each borrowing and are generally based on either the prime rate in the U.S. or an applicable benchmark rate plus a margin (based on our senior unsecured debt rating), depending on the type and tenor of the loans entered.
-The benchmark rate for loans denominated in euros, sterling and yen is based on EURIBOR, SONIA and TIBOR rates, respectively.
-The Credit Facility has one principal financial covenant that requires our Consolidated Total Leverage Ratio to be less than 4.5x (which we may elect to increase to 5.0x for up to four consecutive quarters following a qualified acquisition) at the end of each quarter.
-The Consolidated Total Leverage Ratio reflects the ratio of our Consolidated Indebtedness at the end of a quarter, to our Consolidated EBITDA (each as defined in the amended credit agreement) for the trailing twelve-month period.
-On February 14, 2022, we amended our Credit Facility to modify the definition of the Consolidated Total Leverage Ratio in the amended credit agreement to allow unrestricted cash and cash equivalents to be netted against Consolidated Indebtedness through June 2024.
-We met the covenant as of December 31, 2022.
+Borrowing rates under the Credit Facility are determined at the time of each borrowing and are generally based on either the prime rate in the U.S. or an applicable benchmark rate plus a margin (based on our senior unsecured debt rating), depending on the type and tenor of the loans entered into.
+Under the 2023 Amendment, we replaced LIBOR as the benchmark rate for loans denominated in U.S. dollars with Term SOFR.
+The benchmark rate for loans denominated in euros, sterling and yen is based on EURIBOR, SONIA and TIBOR, respectively.
+The Credit Facility also includes a provision that the occurrence of a change of control of Paramount will be an event of default that would give the lenders the right to accelerate any outstanding loans and terminate their commitments.
+At December 31, 2023, we had no borrowings outstanding under the Credit Facility and the availability under the Credit Facility was \$3.50 billion.